S.Africa’s Zuma dedicates election win to Mandela

 Over 73 percent of the 25.4 million registered voters cast their ballot.

-Speaking at the main election tallying centre in Pretoria before dashing to a victory rally in Johannesburg, Zuma set the tone for the incoming administration.
+Speaking at the main election tallying centre in Pretoria before dashing to the victory rally, Zuma set the tone for the incoming administration.

 He pledged to continue programmes to improve the delivery of basic services to millions of South Africans and roll out massive new infrastructure projects.